Fixito/404-not-found-master/README.md

 ![screenshot](src/404-not-found-bg.PNG)

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.

-The challenge is to replicate a 404 not found page following a given design.
+This page was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was is to replicate a 404 not found page following a given design.
 The page should be responsive.

 I used plain CSS to practice my skill.
 You can see my demo [here](ttps://404-not-found-master.netlify.app/).